20 Must-Have Healthy Boundaries In Marriage

 Before you announce your partner’s limits, set an example by coming up with boundaries for yourself.
 This will encourage your spouse to follow suit.
 Here is a step-by-step guide on how to set boundaries in a marriage:

 • Identify your feelings and accept them: The first step in building boundaries is to know and understand your feelings.
 You may get caught in your spouse’s emotions and feelings, and tend to overlook yours.
 Recognize and understand what is making you feel bad or depleted in the marriage.
-Take the time out and introspect.
+Take some time out for introspection.

 • Determine how to set your boundary: Once you know the cause(s) for your hard feelings, setting boundaries becomes easy.
-For example, if your spouse is coming home late every day, you can tell them, “I am not going to wait for you, the food will be in the refrigerator, and you can heat and eat it”.
-If they are always criticizing you, you can simply walk away and ignore them.
+For example, if your spouse is coming home late every day, you can tell them, “I find it difficult to wait for you so late every evening.
+Is there a way to adjust your schedule?”
+If they are frequently criticizing you, you can either walk away from the situation or calmly express how the criticism makes you feel.

 And if you feel you are yelling at your spouse for everything, then set a boundary that you will not shout, but wait until your anger subsides.
 If you are annoyed because your partner is not doing things your way, then set a boundary that you will not be bothered about it unless it is harmful to your partner/ you or your relationship.